cyberboy666/sync_ope/README.md

 - in general while assembling i start placing resistors and capacitors first. placing 5 - 10 components at a time and then flipping the board to solder them and trim the legs etc.
 - next i would do diodes, transistors and ic's - taking care that these are placed in the right direction (using a ic socket can be useful)
-- finally i place the interface parts - rca jacks, power jack, pots and switches - make sure these have lots of solder on for structural stablity
+- finally i place the interface parts - rca jacks, power jack, pots and switches - make sure these have lots of solder on for structural stability

 ## slightly more specific assembly advice